benjaminjorq/industrial-maintenance-pipeline/README.md

 - **Transformation:** **Pandas-based transformations** perform schema normalization, data cleansing, type standardization, and data quality validation.
 Processed datasets are serialized as **Parquet** and stored in the Silver layer.
 - **Analytics:** **BigQuery SQL models** consume the Silver layer to build curated **Gold** datasets optimized for analytical workloads and reporting.

+> **Note on SFTP execution:** the PostgreSQL extraction and Gold layer build run fully automated on Cloud Run, but the **SFTP extraction step currently requires manual/local execution** — see [Section 3.1](#31-known-limitation-sftp-execution) for details.

 ---

-## 2. Cloud Infrastructure & Engineering Practices
+## 3. Cloud Infrastructure & Engineering Practices

 The pipeline is containerized and designed for scalable cloud execution.